ishandutta2007/free-api/README.md

  - Enquiry of national attractions : National attraction query interface (cooperation data from Tongcheng.com) —— <a href = "https://www.free-api.com/doc/101" target = '_ blank'> Interface address </a>

- - Health knowledge : Get health knowledge based on channel content such as health, medication, and gender —— <a href = "https: / /www.free-api.com/doc/102 "target = '_ blank'> Interface address </a>
+ - Health knowledge : Get health knowledge based on channel content such as health, medication, and gender —— <a href = "https: / /www.free-api.com/doc/102" target = '_ blank'> Interface address </a>

  - Guess it : Randomly return riddles There are 25,000 riddles that are updated daily. —— <a href="https://www.free-api.com/doc/103" target='_blank'> Interface address </a>